 - Knowledge of the concept of safety evidence and risk acceptance criteria

-Course overview The course is designed as a 5-day intensive course comprising lectures, hands-on exercises and group discussions.
+Course overview The course is designed as a five-day intensive course comprising lectures, hands-on exercises and group discussions.
 A tailor-made course can be offered to meet individual clients' needs in terms of both the course duration and the course content.

 Prerequisites There are no prerequisites for taking this course, but the participants are expected to have a professional interest in the concept of safety cases and the process of identifying hazards and analysing risks.